Chart of Accounts¶

 Most accounting software packages represent their charts of accounts in the form of a list.
 You can do this in OpenERP as well if you want to, but its tree view offers several advantages:

-it lets you show and calculate only the accounts that interest you,
+it lets you show in detail only the accounts that interest you,

 it enables you to get a global view of accounts (when you show only summary accounts),